Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/substitution.md

 ones are the ones we solved last pass.
 The decrypted letters are capital and the encrypted letters are lowercase.

-Apperently the text `qk` showed up a lot.
+Apparently the text `qk` showed up a lot.
 We know the `q` maps to `I` from the first pass, so it shows up as `Ik` (`I` is decrypted, `k` is encrypted).
 This could be `IN`, `IS`, or `IF`.
 This means `k` decrypts to `N` or `S` or `F`.
 Trying that out on the three letter words, it becomes